-Pilot Study 1B offered an initial correlational test of Hypotheses 2-3.
+Pilot Study 1B offered an initial correlational test of H2 and H3.
 Specifically, we predicted that enacted and valued interdependent behavior would be associated with the benefits of a cultural match for employees from working-class backgrounds (i.e., their sense of fit and retention intentions at the organization), but that employees from middle-class backgrounds would report similar fit and retention regardless of whether there was a coupling of enacted and valued interdependent behavior.
 To capture enacted interdependent behavior, we asked participants to report how frequently they worked together with others at their organization.
 To capture valued interdependent behavior, we asked participants to report the website of their organization, which we then used to obtain their employer's organizational culture statement to conduct text analyses.
-Finally, participants then reported on their sense of fit and retention.
+Finally, participants reported on their sense of fit and retention.

-Participants.
-Participants were a subset of the college-educated white-collar employees who were recruited via Survey Sampling International (SSI) to complete an online survey about their work experiences in Study 1A (N = 257).
+Participants were a subset of the college-educated white-collar employees who were recruited via Survey Sampling International to complete an online survey about their work experiences in Study 1A (N = 258).
 We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study.
-Here, we rely on the N = 257 individuals who (a) provided their organization's website (75% of the full sample), and (b) for whom research assistants were able to find culture content online (35% of those who provided a website; $M{\rm age} = 42.63$, $SD{\rm age} = 12.13$; 59% female; 41% male; 9% Asian/Asian-American, 9% Black/African-American, 7% Hispanic or Latino, 79% White, 1% Other; numbers may add up to more than 100% as participants could check all racial groups that applied).
-Importantly, those who were included in the valid website culture content subsample did not differ from the full sample of Study 1A on a number of key demographic variables including gender (X^2 (2, N = 986)

-= 0.431, p = .806), race (X^2 (1, N = 986) = .016, p = .899), and age, F(1, 984) = 0.10, p = .749.
-A post-hoc sensitivity analysis suggested we were adequately powered to detect a medium effect of d = 0.35 at 80% power.
+Here, we rely on the N = 258 individuals who (a) provided their organization's website (75% of the full sample), and (b) for whom research assistants were able to find culture content online (35% of those who provided a website; $M{age} = 42.61$, $SD{age} = 12.11$; 59% female; 41% male; 9% Asian/Asian-American, 9% Black/African-American, 7% Hispanic or Latino, 79% White, and 1% other; numbers may add up to more than 100% as participants could check all racial groups that applied).
+Importantly, those who were included in the valid website culture content subsample did not differ from the full sample of Study 1A on a number of key demographic variables including gender, $\chi^2(1, N = 989) = 0.000, p = 1.00;$ race, $\chi^2(1, N = 989) =$ 0.122, p = .727; and age, t(787) = 0.46, p = .644.
+A post hoc sensitivity analysis suggested we were adequately powered to detect a medium effect of d = 0.35 at 80% power.

-Transparency and Openness.
-Study materials and data are available via OSF.
+Study materials and data are available via the Open Science Framework (OSF).

-Measures.
-After obtaining informed consent, participants reported the website of their organization, and completed a series of dependent measures assessing how often they worked together with others in the organization, as well as their experiences at the organization.
+After obtaining informed consent, participants reported the website of their organization and completed a series of dependent measures assessing how often they worked together with others in the organization, as well as their experiences at the organization.
 We include a subset of the measures that are most relevant to our theorizing and hypotheses in the main text (i.e., sense of fit and retention intentions).
-We include a complete list of all measures in the SOM.
-See Table S2 for means, standard deviations, and inter-correlations among all key variables in the organizational website coding subsample.
+We include a complete list of all measures in the online supplemental materials.
+See Table S2 in the online supplemental materials for means, standard deviations, and intercorrelations among all key variables in the organizational website coding subsample.